Greta Thunberg Says She Wouldn’t Have ‘Wasted [Her] Time’ Talking To Donald Trump

 Teenage climate activist Greta Thunberg says that she wouldn’t have “wasted [her] time” talking to Donald Trump had she been given the chance, Reuters reports.

-Speaking on Monday to BBC Radio’s “Today” program, Thunberg says that she passed on the opportunity to speak with the President of the United States when they were in the same room together a few months ago, at a U.N. climate summer in New York in September.
+Speaking on Monday to BBC Radio’s Today program, Thunberg says that she passed on the opportunity to speak with the President of the United States when they were in the same room together at a U.N. climate summit in New York in September.

-When the host asked the teenager what she’d have said to Trump had she been given the chance, she said that she’d have simply passed up on the chance to speak to him at all, finding it a waste of time.
+When the host asked the teenager what she would have said to Trump had she been given the chance, she said that she would have simply passed up on the chance to speak to him at all, finding it a waste of time.

-“Honestly, I don’t think I would have said anything because obviously he’s not listening to scientists and experts, so why would he listen to me?,” she asked rhetorically.

-“So I probably wouldn’t have said anything, I wouldn’t have wasted my time,” she added.
+“Honestly, I don’t think I would have said anything because obviously he’s not listening to scientists and experts, so why would he listen to me?” she asked rhetorically.
+“So I probably wouldn’t have said anything, I wouldn’t have wasted my time.”

-The teenager and Donald Trump have not been seeing eye-to-eye, to put it mildly.
+The teenager and Donald Trump have not been seeing eye to eye, to put it mildly.

-As previously reported by The Inquisitr, Trump has accused Thunberg of having an “anger management problem,” and suggested in a tweet that she needs to go see “an old-fashioned movie” with a friend and to “chill.”
+As previously reported by The Inquisitr, Trump has accused Thunberg of having an “anger management problem” and suggested in a tweet that she needs to go see “an old-fashioned movie” with a friend and to “chill.”
 Greta, for her part, later updated her Twitter bio to read, “A teenager working on her anger management problem.
 Currently chilling and watching a good old fashioned movie with a friend.”
 Trump later deleted the tweet.

 Trump isn’t the only world leader to take jabs at the teenager.
 Brazilian President Jair Bolsonaro, for example, called Thunberg a “brat.”